 The Book’s Layout

 What’s a chiasm?
 It’s a writing style that uses a unique repetition pattern for clarification and emphasis.
-Often called the chiastic approach, or the chiastic structure, this repetition form appears throughout the Bible.
+Often called the chiastic approach, or the chiastic structure, this pattern of repetitive form appears throughout the Bible.
 It’s especially obvious in the Psalms and Proverbs, where you can see it in shorter examples.

 Simply put, a chiasm is a repetition of similar ideas in the reverse sequence.1